edgelesssys/constellation/docs/docs/getting-started/install.md

 </tabItem>
 <tabItem value="aws" label="AWS">

-In subsequent steps AWS IAM policies need to be created.
-Make sure your user has the following minimal set of permissions:
+In the following steps you will use Constellation to perform two tasks: create policies & infrastructure.

-TODO: What kind of permissions does a user need for executing `constellation create?`?
+To create the AWS IAM policies, make sure your user has the following minimal set of permissions:

 ```json
 {